eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

   but for editing, you either need a web frontend that makes Git commits (like Gitit) or a Git client (which is harder on mobile).

-- two-app failure modes:
-  - if one app is used to write, and another to view, the latter tends to be ignored
+- **Two-App Failure Mode:** if you have one app to write, and another to view, the latter tends to be ignored for the former.
+For example, if you edit the wiki using Emacs and compile to HTML using a static site generator, you will tend to mostly use Emacs for everything and only view the compiled output occasionally.

-  - the reason is if you are editing files through e.g. a text editor, you have to be able to find that file by browsing
-  - therefore the editor can browse, read, edit, and search the files
-  - what does the viewer do?
-  - it provides a cute interface, maybe higher-level search, it renders tex math, and maybe it can do things like queries over the database (liek notion views)
+  The reason is that the editor has to be able to browse and read files in order to edit them.
+So already most of the functions of the wiki (browsing, reading, writing) can be done in the editor itself.
+What does the rendered output provide?
+Search, following links, a cute interface, maybe it renders TeX math which is useful.

-  - in my experience of using jekyll as a person wiki, i only actually launched the wiki when I wanted to view rendered tex math
-  - otherwise I'd just use Zed or Emacs to read and write
+  In my experience of using Jekyll as a personal wiki, I found that I really only looked at the rendered output when writing math notes, to ensure the TeX was correct.
+Otherwise I'd just use Zed or Emacs for everything.
-  - it helps that markdown is very readable like that
-  - obsidian doesn't have this because the viewer is also a very convenient editor
-    - it never occurs to me to edit an obsidian vault with Emacs
-    - this might interact poorly with e.g. version control
-- sync is harder
-  - using the thing from e.g. your phone is harder, you need git and the filesystem

-- file upload is harder
+  Obsidian doesn't have this failure mode because the same app provides viewing and editing, it _just happens_ to be backed by plain text rather than a database.
+But if it was backed by a database, the UI would be basically indistinguishable.

 **Compatibility:**